Canidae Pure Grain Free Dog Food Review (Dry)

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The ninth ingredient is potato.
+The eighth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 From here, the list goes on to include a number of other items.